 The next thing I knew it was 1am!
 My snooze had turned into a 5 hour deep sleep.
 I manage to dose off for another hour but at 2am I updated my music on iTunes, emailed, uploaded photos to my blog, and booked my airport shuttle.
 I also got into my jim jams – I was still fully clothed from yesterday.
 Understandably I felt pretty refreshed when I woke again at 7.

 At around 8 I got up because I heard Rose and Steph were awake and up and about.
 I went out to the local laundry and put a load of washing in – the joy of having clean and fresh smelling clothes was almost overwhelming.
-Next stop the post office to buy a shipping box then back to Rose’s to pack some things in my sparkling new box to ship home – I was determined to have a bag within weight this time.
+Next stop was to the post office to buy a shipping box so I could off load some things then back to Rose’s to pack some stuff into my sparkling new box to ship home – I was determined to have a bag within weight the next time I boarded a plane.

 Back to the apartment to eat (including another sample of Rose’s morning vegan smoothie), shower and pack.
 The wonder of hot showers was still in full force – I did not want to get out.
 And miracle of miracles I packed my bag and was at last able to get my baggage strap around my checked bag.
 Boy, life is good.

 Rose took me out to another great vegan restaurant, passing by the post office where I shed some excess baggage and $72 (OMG), where we had the most amazing soup and tortilla (made from collard leaves).
 Also a very greeny brown smoothie which was surprising tasty.
-I could get used to vegan food.
-And check out her bumper sticker!
+I could get used to vegan food, although life without bacon …hmm, that might be tricky.
+Check out Rose’s bumper sticker!
+Love it!

-We drove the long way home via the beach and the park and had only been home a few minutes when my ride arrived.
+We drove the long way home via the beach and the park to stretch our legs.
+I had only been home a few minutes when my ride arrived.

 A short trip to the airport, during which my Dad called and we had a lovely little catch up (thanks Dad – great to hear all is well at home), and I was soon at the airport and checked in.